nataliepoorcreations/Wine_Reviews_Project/README.md

 ![grape-and-wine](https://user-images.githubusercontent.com/106033535/198412216-7ff44c76-a60a-423e-9086-b76989293e3d.jpeg)

-* Square - Natalie
+* Repository - Natalie
-* Triangle - Mary Cate
+* Machine Learning - Mary Cate
-* Circle - Maria
+* Database - Maria
-* X - Niki
+* Technology - Niki

 Reason for choosing data set: We all love wine and people are constantly asking recomendations for wine and we want to create a website where one can put in some specifications and be provided with a few options.